Bayesian Additive Regression Trees for functional ANOVA model: Experiments

 \subsubsection{Component selection}

 To examine how effectively ANOVA-BART selects the true signal components, we conduct a simulation.
 We use the $l_{2}$ norm of each estimated component (i.e., $\Vert f_{S} \Vert_{2,n}$) as the important score, i.e., if $\Vert f_{S} \Vert_{2,n}$ large, we consider $f_{S}$ to be important.
-We select the top 10 components based on the normalized important scores, which are presented in Figure \ref{fig:component_importance} for various values of $p.$ The red bars correspond to the signal components, while the blue bars are noisy ones.
+We select the top 10 components based on the normalized important scores (the important scores divided by the maximum important score), which are presented in Figure \ref{fig:component_importance} for various values of $p.$ The red bars correspond to the signal components, while the blue bars are noisy ones.
 The results strongly indicate that ANOVA-BART can detect signal components very well.